-This is our simple list of tools that has helped clear a spot for our shed, home and driveway.
-We’re able to make quality progress where others might say this is impossible with the tools we’re using.
+This is our simple list of tools that helped clear a spot for our shed, home and driveway.
+We’re able to make quality progress with these tools.

 Burning Down Trees

-Beyond these burning trees is the creek and I’m really excited about this space because this is where my garden is going.
+Beyond these burning trees is the creek and I’m really excited about this space because this is where my garden will be.
 I’ll share more about that later!

-This is where the shed will go and the road is now behind those folding chairs.
-As you can see we’re deep into the property and all those stumps will be burned or cut out at our next couple of visits.
-Also know that many posts have been set aside as we’ll using them to install our fences.
-This property really has old-fashioned hearts at the base of each plan.
+This is where the shed will go and the entrance is now behind those folding chairs.
+As you can see we’re deep into the property and all those stumps will be burned or cut out at the next couple of visits.
+Also know that many posts have been set aside as we’ll using them to install fences.

-If you’ve missed previous posts on the Tiny House Homestead project they can be found here.
+If you’ve missed previous posts on the Tiny Homestead project they can be found here.